Republican health bill still a mystery before planned vote

 Both versions encountered opposition from enough GOP senators to doom the effort, but McConnell, R-Ky., is making a last-gasp attempt this week after Trump insisted that senators not leave town for the August recess without sending him some kind of health overhaul bill to sign.

-Some senators told The Wall Street Journal that Senate Majority leader Mitch McConnell, R-Ky., told them that they would find out before any vote if they will be asked to repeal and replace.
+Some senators told The Wall Street Journal that McConnell told them that they would find out before any vote if they will be asked to repeal and replace.

 Sen. Rand Paul, R-Ky., who called the bill a “porkfest” in an interview said that the current legislation will not work.